 Yes, now is the time to decide.
 Are you willing to take The Gauntlet Challenge and mentally or actually slap your glove down on the table with your spoken goal?
 It doesn't have to be anything huge.
 Here is what the twelve people listed (a few were the same goals): to spend more time with my grandchildren, to memorize scripture, to get organized, to spend more time with a sibling, to drink more water, to lose 10 pounds, to live more in the moment, to finally lose this weight, to continue to eat vegan, to practice kindness, and to ride a new Christmas bike.
 None of them giant things but all of them life changers.

-So if you do decide to throw down your gauntlet, let me know so that I can pray for you. firstname.lastname@example.org I'd love to be a part of your dream.
+If you decide to throw down your gauntlet, let me know so that I can pray for you. email@example.com I'd love to be a part of your dream.
 And if you are in Colorado next year on New Year's Eve, come to Littleton Market for The Third Annual Throw Down the Gauntlet Challenge.
 You will automatically win your prize first (that was part of the process for those twelve people-- a Frugal Catholic homemade dishcloth!!!) as a reminder of your desire.
 You are a winner, not a loser.
 YOU are a child of the King.